| As the second witness was leaving,

 rite, my lady," said Legolas, sincerely.
 He paused.
 "But

-"It may be nothing, my lord, but when I heard what happened
+"It may be nothing, my lord but, when I heard what happened

-to see the Mistress of the Ceremony preparing the Celebrant's
+happened to see the Mistress of the Ceremony preparing the Celebrant's

 Potion."
 She hesitated.